PratikChrs/ConverAIlabs_intern/README.md

 ## 📖 Overview

 We built a Voice-AI assistant that understands and responds in Hinglish (Hindi + English mix).
-Since the Gemini API doesn't currently allow direct model fine-tuning, we used **few-shot prompting** to simulate fine-tuning behavior.
+Since the Gemini API doesn't currently allow direct model fine-tuning, I used **few-shot prompting** to simulate fine-tuning behavior.

 ---